CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 </pre>
 ![Attacker Ping Fail](assets/attacker-ping-fail.gif)

-As can be seen, the ICMP echo packets never reach CENTRAL_SERVER.
+As can be seen, the ICMP echo requests never reach CENTRAL_SERVER.

 ![](assets/wireshark-server-segmentation.png)

 ## Exploit
 Craft a double-tagged ICMP packet with Scapy